phparrot/parrot/README.md

 Extending the project
 ---------------------
-The tool is designed to be extended primarily by adding custom Samplers (which must implement `\Quidco\DbSampler\SamplerInterface`) and cleaners (documented in `\Quidco\DbSampler\FieldCleanerProvider::getCleanerByName`).
+The tool is designed to be extended primarily by adding custom Samplers (which must implement `\Quidco\DbSampler\Sampler\Sampler`) and cleaners (which must implement `\Quidco\DbSampler\Cleaner\FieldCleaner` ànd be registered with `\Quidco\DbSampler\Cleaner\RowCleaner::registerCleaner`).

-It is likely that a mechanism to register external cleaners and samplers will be provided.

 Currently, only mysql and sqlite databases are supported, but this could also be extended.

+This tool does not convert between database drivers.
+This means that if your source database is MySQL, then the destination database must also be MySQL.